 What does Olajuwon’s surname mean?
 According to NBA.com, Olajuwon means “always being on top.”
 In every Yoruba name that starts with Ola- that I’ve come across, though, Ola- means “wealth.”
 So I don’t know about that NBA definition.
 (I also don’t know what -juwon might mean.)

 Finally, did you notice how the usage of Akeem and Hakeem jumped from 1988 to 1989, but the usage of Olajuwon stayed the same?
-The main inspiration here was Hakim of R&B group The Boys, which had a few hit singles out around this time.
+The main inspiration here was likely Hakim of R&B group The Boys, which scored a few hit singles around this time.
 In fact, the names of all four of The Boys — Khiry, Hakim, Tajh & Bilal — got a boost in 1989.

 Sources: